Oslandia/py3dtiles/docs/cli.rst

 The merge feature is a special use case: it generates a meta-tileset from a group of existing tilesets.

-It's useful to be able only a part of a pointcloud.
+It's useful to be able to convert only a part of a pointcloud.
 For instance: if one has 6 input las file (A.las, B.las, ..., F.las), there are 2 solutions to vizualize them all in a 3dtiles viewer:
   * run `py3dtiles convert A.las B.las ...
 F.las` and diplay the resulting tileset
   * or run `py3dtiles convert A.las`, then `py3dtiles convert B.las`, ... and then run `py3dtiles merge`